alloy/relay/website/docs/api-reference/hooks/use-lazy-load-query.md

 * The component is automatically subscribed to updates to the query data: if the data for this query is updated anywhere in the app, the component will automatically re-render with the latest updated data.
 * After a component using `useLazyLoadQuery` has committed, re-rendering/updating the component will not cause the query to be fetched again.
     * If the component is re-rendered with *different query variables,* that will cause the query to be fetched again with the new variables, and potentially re-render with different data.
-    * If the component *unmounts and remounts*, that will cause the current query and variables to be refetched (depending on the `fetchPolicy` and the state of the cache).
+    * If the component *unmounts and remounts*, that will cause the current query and variables to be refetched (depending on the `fetchPolicy` and the state of the store).

 ### Differences with `QueryRenderer`